urre/acf-fold-flexible/readme.md

 ## Install manually
 1. Download [zip](https://github.com/urre/acf-fold-flexible/archive/master.zip) and extract
-2. Rename the folder from `acf-fold-flexible-master` to `acf-fold-flexible`
+2. Rename the folder from `acf-fold-flexible-content-master` to `acf-fold-flexible-content`
 3. Upload the plugin to your plugins directory (/wp-content/plugins)
 4. Activate the plugin